seandstewart/bardly/pending/tragedies/hamlet/11-player.md

 To be contracted in one brow of woe,
 Together with remembrance of ourselves.
 Therefore our sometime sister, now our queen,
-Have we, as 'twere with a defeated joy,—
+Have we, as 'twere with a defeated joy,--
 With mirth in funeral and with dirge in marriage,
-In equal scale weighing delight and dole,—
+In equal scale weighing delight and dole,--
 Taken to wife: nor have we herein barr'd
 Your better wisdoms, which have freely gone
 With this affair along.
 For all, our thanks.